Fatima Yasmin

-Fatima Yasmin is a Bangladeshi bureaucrat and senior secretary of the Finance Division.
+Fatima Yasmin is a Bangladeshi bureaucrat and vice-president of the Asian Development Bank (ADB).
+She served as senior secretary of the Finance Division.
 She is the first female Secretary of finance division in the history of Bangladesh.
 Before, promoted to senior secretary to the Finance division she has served as secretary at Economic Relations Division since Feb 23, 2020.
 Prior to this position, she was Vice-Chairman, Export Promotion Bureau (EPB), Ministry of Commerce and Director General, Institute of Public Finance (IPF), Ministry of Finance.